The One Reason Keynesians Keep Getting It Wrong

 To answer these two questions, we need to find out some information about the founder of Keynesian economics, John Maynard Keynes.

-Keynes studied math at Cambridge.
-His father was an economist at Cambridge so Keynes was pushed in that general direction (even though he was neither Asian nor Indian).
+Keynes studied math at Cambridge, as his father did before him.
 Keynes’s passions, however, were in philosophy, particularly the philosophy of GE Moore, particularly the moral philosophy of GE Moore.
 The plot thickens (*da da dum*).

 Moore’s moral philosophy states that the Good is an indefinable concept.
 You cannot explain the Good no more than you can explain the color blue.
 All you can do is ostend (philosophical word for point) an instance of a Good action or thought.
 But if we cannot define what is Good, how do we know what to ostend?

 To answer this question, Moore turns to the concept that everyone turns to when they don’t know what they’re talking about: intuition.
 The Good, Moore claims, can only be felt on the inside, “in the ideal of your heart.”
 If you’re thinking that Moore’s philosophy is the foundation of chick logic, then you’re one of us.

 What intuitions, therefore, would Keynes have about what’s Good?
 Well, he was the president of the Cambridge University Liberal Club, a cornerstone ideal of which was the importance of reducing income inequality.
 So at the risk of over-using a journalism technique, let me ask three more questions:

 - What if you spent your formative years as the president of a club that imbued upon your subconscious, the “ideal of your heart,” the thought that income equality was the Good?

 - What if you thought a good action was Good so long as it fulfilled the demands of your intuition, and so not necessarily the demands of reality?